CharleneMcKeown/DevOps-and-Containers/README.md

 ## View your newly deployed website

-Now - VSTS has deployed the website to a Kubernetes cluster - but how can we see it?
+Now - Azure DevOps has deployed the website to a Kubernetes cluster - but how can we see it?

 1. On your lab VM, open a CMD prompt and type the following: